Patrolin/qrecipes/health.md

 1. Set temperature to 20-22°C (minimum is 18-24.5°C) - necessary to be able to check anything else
     - you can check your body temperature by putting your **dry** palm around your (other) **dry** wrist \
       (it shouldn't feel hot or cold)
-    - TODO: figure out a way to measure air temperature vs room temperature?
+    - TODO: figure out a way to measure air temperature vs room temperature
 2. Remove bits of food/beard hairs that are stuck in your mouth/nose - not doing so causes everything else to fail
 3. Breathe heavily - necessary to be able to check hydration
     - your body only detects CO<sub>2</sub> levels, not oxygen levels..